Boss Says: “You Are Not a Team Player!”

-After reviewing the problem and seeing little Gillian squirm in her chair, the doctor asked the little girl to step into the waiting room while he spoke with mother.
+After reviewing the problem and seeing little Gillian squirm in her chair, the doctor asked the little girl to step into the waiting room while he spoke with her mother.
 When the door was closed, the doctor turned on the radio and played music so loud, Gillian could hear it through the walls.
-The doctor asked mother to observe the girl: she was dancing to the music while alone in the waiting room.
+The doctor asked the mother to observe the girl: She was dancing to the music while alone in the waiting room.

-The doctor turned to Gillian’s mother pronounced the diagnosis: “She’s a dancer.
+The doctor turned to Gillian’s mother and pronounced the diagnosis: “She’s a dancer.
 Put her into a dance school.
 She doesn’t belong in a regular school.”

-As soon as Gillian entered the dance school, she relaxed: “It was full of people like me: people who had to move to think.”
+As soon as Gillian entered the dance school, she relaxed: “It was full of people like me: People who had to move to think.”

 Suppose Jillian had been born in 2006?

 The family doctor would probably have referred her to a specialist.
 That specialist would diagnose her as suffering from Attention Deficit Hyperactivity Disorder (ADHD).
-The doctor would tell Gillian’s mother that Gillian was fortunate: medication was available for this disorder.
+The doctor would tell Gillian’s mother that Gillian was fortunate: Medication was available for this disorder.
 As long as she took her medication, Gillian would be able to attend regular school.

-Right Job Wrong Team:
+Right Job, Wrong Team:

-Modern thought is to see deviation from the norm as a “problem” that needs “fixing” rather than an opportunity to find a place where that deviation becomes the norm.
+Modern thought is to see a deviation from the norm as a “problem” that needs “fixing” rather than an opportunity to find a place where that deviation becomes the norm.